 All public demonstrations, even those that are peaceful, are illegal in the country.

 Only Muslims can be citizens in the country.

 A child born to a Muslim father is automatically considered Muslim.
-If they convert to another religion, or none, later in life, they are considered to have committed apostasy which is punishable by execution.
+If they convert to another religion, or none, later in life, they are considered to have committed apostasy which can be punishable by execution.

 During the mid 1990's persons in Saudi Arabia had no access to this web site, www.religioustolerance.org.
 This was presumably because it promotes religious tolerance, understanding, and cooperation.
-The present status of the site's access is unknown.
+It was still not accessible during 2002-JUN.
+5 The present status of the site's access is unknown.

 Sexual minorities are severely discriminated against: